CalvinWu4/RIT-Rate-My-Professors-Extension/README.md

 https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Your_first_WebExtension

-Linting the source code can be done with `npm run lint` (uses eslint)

 Testing the output for both browsers to ensure extensions are valid can be done with `npm run test`

 ### Stages